 An employee is eligible for permanent appointment when the following conditions have been met:

-(1) The employee has been employed as a probationary employee at least six months (twelve months for law enforcement officers); and
+(1) The employee has been employed as a probationary employee at least twenty-four months; and

 (2) The supervisor is assured of satisfactory work performance and has verified the employee's credentials.

-Note: After nine months of probationary employment (twelve months for law enforcement officers), the department must grant permanent status to a probationary employee or dismiss the individual from employment.
-(The probationary period for law enforcement officers may be extended only in accordance with the provisions of NC General Statute 17.)
+Note: After twenty-four months of probationary employment, the department must grant permanent status to a probationary employee or dismiss the individual from employment.

 Probationary employees are not subject to the successive disciplinary steps established for permanent employees.